Introduction to Periodicity of Valence States of Elements

 The oxidation state of an atom is defined as the number of electrons gained or lost by it.

 Generally, electrons that are found in the outermost shell are referred to as valence electrons.
-At the same time, the number of valence electrons defined the valency or valence of an atom.
+At the same time, the number of valence electrons defines the valency or valence of an atom.

 In general, the elements' valencies belonging to both the s-block and the p-block of the periodic table are calculated as eight minus the number of valence electrons or the number of valence electrons.